dwojtasik/qget/README.rst

     --bytes CHUNK_BYTES   Chunk of data read in iteration from url and save to part file in bytes.
 Will be used also when rewriting parts to output file.
     --part MAX_PART_MB    Desirable (if possible) max part size in megabytes.
+    --limit LIMIT         Download rate limit in MBps.
+Can be supplied with unit as 'Nunit', eg. '5M'.
+Valid units (case insensitive): b, k, m, g, kb, mb, gb.
+                          0 bytes will be treat as no limit.
     --tmp TMP_DIR         Temporary directory path.
 If not set it points to OS tmp directory.
     --debug               Debug flag.